Considerations in Forming a Limited Partnership

 A) The name of the limited partnership.

-F) The signature of each general partner and the registered agent acknowledging acceptance as such.
+E) The signature of each general partner acknowledging acceptance as such.

 When filing a Certificate of Limited Partnership, the General Partners must include the following: